HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_getting_started/introduction_framework.rst

 .. |image0| image:: ../_figures/ODT_workflow.png

-TThis section will cover the core components of the framework and it's underlying data structure.
+This section will cover the core components of the framework and it's underlying data structure.
-For a practical examples of pipeline setups, and explainations on how users can leverage the suite to customize oligo design for their specific needs, please have a look the tutorial :doc:`../_tutorials/build_a_custom_pipeline`
+For explainations on how to customize and setup an oligo design pipeline, please have a look the tutorial :doc:`./_tutorials/build_a_custom_pipeline`

 Data Structure
 ---------------